Support Intelligent, In-Depth, Trustworthy Journalism.

 So, there are threats like conversion of forest areas to agriculture, threats from illegal hunting, and other kinds of human influences that we would expect that the wildlife outside of the protected areas is probably not doing as well as the animals inside the protected areas.

-STEPHEN FEE: Lydia Beaudrot from the University of Michigan, thanks so much.
+Lydia Beaudrot from the University of Michigan, thanks so much.